IBM/watson-nao-robot/README.md

 * Update the Node-RED URL (replace `NODERED_BASE_URL` with the correct URL) under path in the json file.
 * Open the `Robotic_AI_Agent_workflow.json` file with a text editor and copy all the contents to Clipboard.
 * On the Node-RED flow editor, click the Menu and select `Import` -> `Clipboard`, select new flow and paste the contents from text editor & click `Import`.
-* Components of Node-RED flow includes a web socket server, Watson Conversation Service, Data Science Experience & user defined functions which tie them together to enable exchange of information.
+* Components of Node-RED flow includes a web socket server, Watson Assistant Service, Data Science Experience & user defined functions which tie them together to enable exchange of information.
 * Please review steps 1 to 10 under the Architecture diagram to understand the flow of events using Node-RED.

  ![](doc/source/images/import_nodered_flow.png)
  <br/>
  <br/>

- #### Configure the Conversation API Credentials
+ #### Configure the Assistant API Credentials
 * Double click on the `conversation` node. `Edit conversation node` prompt will open.
-* Enter the `Workspace ID` that we noted in [Configure Watson Conversation Application](#3-configure-watson-conversation-application).
+* Enter the `Workspace ID` that we noted in [Configure Watson Assistant Application](#3-configure-watson-conversation-application).
-* Add username & password from Watson Conversation & click `Done`.
+* Add username & password from Watson Assistant & click `Done`.

 ![](doc/source/images/conversation_service_credantial_update.png)